Rural Project Examples: Health literacy

 Farm Dinner Theater

 - Need: To encourage farmers to make health and safety changes on their farms.

 - Intervention: Farm Dinner Theater is an event in which farmers and their families watch three 10-minute plays covering health and safety topics and then discuss solutions to the issues addressed in each.

 - Results: In a study, farmers who attended the plays were more likely to make changes and tell others what they learned, compared to farmers who received an educational packet with the same information.

 Catalysts for Community Health

-- Intervention: C4CH pilot-tested an interdisciplinary program of study designed to train Master of Library and Information Science students to become health information resources for underserved communities.
+- Intervention: The University of Missouri School of Information Science & Learning Technologies developed Catalysts for Community Health (C4CH), an interdisciplinary program designed to train Master of Library and Information Science students to expand health information resources for underserved communities.

-- Results: The cohort of 10 students is graduating in summer 2022.
+- Results: The cohort of 10 students graduated in summer of 2022.